SuperMalinge/MasterMindGPT/README.md

 ...

 ```
-Teams will look at the taskboard and get the tasks:
+## The Sections: Teams 3-1 to 3-4

+Now, the sections of our orchestra - Teams 3-1 to 3-4 - look at the taskboard and get to work.
+Each team builds logic, searches for code, applies it, and when done, sends it back marked as a `[solved task]`.

 #### 3-1 Team: Frontend
 1. Get all tasks with ```[Task][Level:2-1][Frontend][Prio:1][not solved]```